Burr–Hamilton duel: Political animosity

-The duel was the final skirmish of a long conflict between Democratic-Republicans and Federalists.
-The conflict began in 1791 when Burr won a United States Senate seat from Philip Schuyler, Hamilton's father-in-law, who would have supported Federalist policies.
+The Burr–Hamilton duel was the final skirmish of a long conflict between Democratic-Republicans and Federalists.
+The conflict began in 1791 when Aaron Burr won a United States Senate seat from Philip Schuyler, Alexander Hamilton's father-in-law, who would have supported Federalist policies.
 Hamilton was the U.S. Secretary of the Treasury at the time.
 The Electoral College then deadlocked in the 1800 presidential election, during which Hamilton's maneuvering in the U.S. House of Representatives played a factor in Thomas Jefferson's winning the presidency over Burr.
 At the time, the candidate who received the most votes was elected president while the candidate with the second most votes became vice president.
-There were only proto-political parties at the time, as President Washington had lamented in his farewell address in 1796, and joint tickets had not yet become a feature of elections as they are currently.
+There were only proto-political parties at the time, and joint tickets had not yet become a feature of elections as they are currently.

 Hamilton's animosity toward Burr was severe and well-documented in personal letters to his friend and compatriot James McHenry.
 In a January 4, 1801, letter to McHenry, Hamilton wrote:

 Nothing has given me so much chagrin as the Intelligence that the Federal party were thinking seriously of supporting Mr. Burr for president.
 I should consider the execution of the plan as devoting the country and signing their own death warrant.
 Mr. Burr will probably make stipulations, but he will laugh in his sleeve while he makes them and will break them the first moment it may serve his purpose.

-Hamilton details the many charges that he has against Burr in a more extensive letter written shortly afterward, calling Burr a "profligate, a voluptuary in the extreme," accusing him of corruptly serving the interests of the Holland Land Company while a member of the legislature, criticizing his military commission, accusing him of resigning it under false pretenses, and other serious accusations.
+Hamilton details the many charges that he has against Burr in a more extensive letter written shortly afterward, calling Burr a "profligate, a voluptuary in the extreme," accusing him of corruptly serving the interests of the Holland Land Company while a member of the legislature, criticizing his military commission, accusing him of resigning it under false pretenses and other serious accusations.

 As it became clear that Jefferson would drop Burr from his ticket in the 1804 presidential election, Burr chose to run for the governorship of New York instead.
-He was backed by members of the Federalist Party and was under patronage of Tammany Hall in the 1804 New York gubernatorial election.
-Hamilton campaigned vigorously against Burr, causing him to lose the gubernatorial election to Morgan Lewis, a Clintonian Democratic-Republican who Hamilton had endorsed.
+He was backed by members of the Federalist Party and was under patronage of Tammany Hall in the New York gubernatorial election.
+Hamilton campaigned vigorously against Burr, causing him to lose the election to Morgan Lewis, a Clintonian Democratic-Republican whom Hamilton had endorsed.